 Tremonton is a somewhat small city located in the state of Utah.
 With a population of 8,227 people and three constituent neighborhoods, Tremonton is the 64th largest community in Utah.

-Tremonton is a blue-collar town, with 36.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Tremonton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tremonton who work in office and administrative support (15.76%), sales jobs (9.69%), and management occupations (9.11%).
+Because occupations involving physical labor dominate the local economy, Tremonton is generally considered to be a blue-collar town.
+45.17% of the Tremonton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Tremonton is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Tremonton who work in office and administrative support (12.36%), sales jobs (8.80%), and management occupations (7.15%).

-Being a small city, Tremonton does not have a public transit system used by locals to get to and from work.
+Tremonton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Tremonton in 2010 was $19,537, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $78,148 for a family of four.
+The per capita income in Tremonton in 2010 was $18,332, which is low income relative to Utah, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,328 for a family of four.
 However, Tremonton contains both very wealthy and poor people as well.

-Tremonton is a somewhat ethnically-diverse city.
+Tremonton is a very ethnically-diverse city.
 The people who call Tremonton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tremonton residents report their race to be White, followed by Asian.
 Tremonton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.73% of the city’s residents.
-Important ancestries of people in Tremonton include German, Welsh, Irish, and Danish.
+People of Hispanic or Latino origin account for 18.55% of the city’s residents.
+Important ancestries of people in Tremonton include German, Danish, Welsh, and Irish.